iefengyan/WPFormer/README.md

 ![image](.//network.png)
 ## :fire: News
-- We provide the results of WPFormer trained on COD and SOD datasets.
+ **2025-12-25:** We release the results of WPFormer trained on COD and SOD datasets.
 # Requirements
 * python==3.7.13
 * cudatoolkit==11.3.1